mvanmoer/OpenGL-State-Blending/README.md

 On Windows use Qt 5.4, otherwise OpenGL linking is complicated.

 Small app to help with reasoning about OpenGL state blending (as opposed to blending in a shader).
-There are more more blend state options and combinations available than I can keep straight in my head.
+There are more blend state options and combinations available than I can keep straight in my head.

 The scene is simple, 3 billboard sprites: top, middle, and bottom.
 The top one is drawn first and in front, etc.